Collaborative-AI/tutorial/Literature Search/README.md

   - **Date:** The publication date of the paper.
 Sorting by date helps in tracking the chronological evolution of the research topic.

-  - **Dataset:** The dataset used in the research, which is crucial for establishing a standard benchmark to compare against baselines.

-  - **Metric:** The evaluation metrics used to assess the performance of the proposed method, such as Accuracy and F1 score.

   - **Objective:** A summary of the primary goal of the research, detailing the problem the paper addresses.

   - **Method:** A brief description of the methodology used in the paper, including any algorithms, models, or theoretical approaches.
 The method can often be extracted from the abstract.